munich-quantum-toolkit/ionshuttler/docs/index.md

 # MQT IonShuttler

-MQT IonShuttler provides a framework to utilize quantum computing as a technology for users with little to no quantum computing knowledge
+The MQT IonShuttler is a tool for generating shuttling schedules for trapped-ion quantum computers with a grid-type Memory Zone based on the Quantum Charge Coupled Device (QCCD) architecture.
 It is developed as part of the _{doc}`Munich Quantum Toolkit (MQT) <mqt:index>`_.

 We recommend you to start with the {doc}`installation instructions <installation>`.
 Then proceed with the sections below.
-If you are interested in the theory behind MQT IonShuttler, have a look at the publications in the {doc}`publication list <references>`.
+If you are interested in the theory behind the MQT IonShuttler, have a look at the publications in the {doc}`publication list <references>`.

 We appreciate any feedback and contributions to the project.
 If you want to contribute, you can find more information in the {doc}`contribution guide <contributing>`.